therealprof/therealprof.github.io/content/blog/interrupt-comparison/index.md

 In this blog entry I will explain a bit what interrupts are and they work in embedded systems and compare various interrupt implementation and sharing methods in Rust.

+**Update 2020-03-06:** @jamesmunns has provided a new version of [cmim] which allows to use the `SysTick` exception and an adaption of the example for it so I updated this post accordingly.

 <!-- more -->